Skip to Main Content

 Q: What does the resident educational fund cover?

-A: Residents receive $1,500 per year from their CBY to CA-2years and $2,500 in their CA-3 year.
-Funds can be used towards books, question banks, USMLE Step 3, ABA basic and advanced exams, and other educational materials.
+A: Residents receive $1,000 annually from their CBY to CA-3 years.
+Chief Residents have a $1500 educational fund.
+The funds can be used for books, question banks, USMLE Step 3, ABA basic and advanced exams, and other educational materials.

 Q: Do residents have protected time for education?